Lightly flavoured with lemon and topped with candied lemon slices, this classic English Madeira Cake is the easiest dessert you will ever make.

 I’m also loving the fact that in watching this show I’m being exposed to baked goods I’ve never even heard of — like this classic Madeira Cake.

 According to Mary Berry, a Madeira Cake is a close textured plain cake that is signified by a dome and a crack on the top.
-Traditionally it is lemon in flavour and has some sort of candied lemon garnish.
+Traditionally it is lemon in flavor and has some sort of candied lemon garnish.

-I didn’t stray away from the traditional version as I wanted to try it in it’s classic form.
+I didn’t stray away from the traditional version as I wanted to try it in its classic form.
 After all, Mary did say that you can’t beat the classic.
 It is really simple to make.
 In fact, I think it might be the easiest cake I’ve ever made.

 Naturally, this was attempt #2 at this cake — #1 was an epic fail.
 Since all of the traditional recipes are British, I had a bit of hard time figuring out ratios and amounts from grams to cups, but mostly converting from self-raising flour to all-purpose.